cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 - False - No folder is created when the site and OneDrive for Business document library is created.

 The default behavior of the Shared with Everyone folder changed in August 2015.
-For additional information about the change, see [Provision the Shared with Everyone folder in OneDrive for Business](https://support.office.com/article/Provision-the-Shared-with-Everyone-folder-in-OneDrive-for-Business-6bb02c91-fd0b-42ba-9457-3921cb6dc5b2).
+For additional information about the change, see Provision the Shared with Everyone folder in OneDrive for Business (<https://support.office.com/en-us/article/Provision-the-Shared-with-Everyone-folder-in-OneDrive-for-Business-6bb02c91-fd0b-42ba-9457-3921cb6dc5b2?ui=en-US&rs=en-US&ad=US)>

 ```yaml
 Type: Boolean